apostrophecms/apostrophe-documentation/howtos/multicore.md

 The above configuration also includes smart settings to take advantage of compression and to deliver static files directly from nginx.

 Now restart `nginx` and you're ready to go.
+If you're on an Ubuntu server, use the command ```service nginx restart``` as root user.
+If you're on CentOS 7, use ```systemctl restart nginx.service``` as root user.

 Use the `siege` utility to test your site, and watch `top` to see that all four node processes are consuming CPU.

 ## Multiple servers